 Learning to Engage the World

-Positions vary by semester, but during the academic year we typically recruit for the following:
+Positions may vary, but we typically recruit for the following (among others):

-HOURS for interns will not exceed 10/week during the academic year and 40/week for summer internships.
+- Hours: Will not exceed 10/week during the academic year and 40/week for summer internships.

 - Compensation: Based on commensurate job experience on campus and special skills.
 Paid bi-weekly.
 Students who do an internship for academic credit will not receive pay.
 Work-study & non work-study students accepted.

 - Qualifications: Dickinson students only.
 Experience as a Dickinson Eco-Rep or as a previous CSE Intern will be given priority, but students of all majors with a passion for sustainability are welcomed to apply.
 Previous interns must re-apply every semester.